 People have been making clothes from hemp for at least 10,000 years.
 As a fiber, hemp is the ideal candidate for making clothes: it requires half of the water needed to grow cotton, it doesn’t need fertilizers or pesticides for growth, and it’s a zero-waste product.
 This makes it both environmentally friendly and highly profitable.
 But what about the clothes themselves?
 Well, they’re light, durable, and three times stronger than cotton.

 Hemp paper, which was invented thousands of years ago in China, has a long and illustrious history.
 When it reached Europe in the 13th century, it became the material of choice for any serious printing project.
-The Declaration of Independence was printed on it — and so were Bibles, a practice that continues today.
+The Declaration of Independence was printed on it — and so were Bibles, a practice that continues today according to Forbes.
 It’s stronger and more durable than paper made from wood.

 Why are skin care brands rushing to add hemp-based lotions to their lineups?
 It’s because hemp is highly effective at moisturizing the skin and preventing wrinkles.
 Hemp lotions are now used to treat a number of different skin conditions, from acne to eczema, and some also have anti-aging effects.